 ASD can keep a child from developing social skills.
 This is in part because a child with ASD may not be able to understand facial expressions or emotions in other people.
 A child with ASD may:

 A child with ASD may also repeat movements.
 This might be flapping his or her hands or rocking.
 He or she may also have unusual attachments to objects.
 But a child with ASD may also do certain mental tasks very well.
 For example, the child may be able to count or measure better than other children.
 Children with ASD may do well in art or music, or be able to remember certain things very well.

 Researchers don’t know what causes ASD.
 It may be caused by certain genes.
 A child with ASD may also have problems with the structure of the brain or with certain chemicals in the brain.
 Researchers do know that ASD is not caused by what a parent does to raise a child.

-Each child may have slightly different symptoms, but below are the most common symptoms of ASD.
+Each child may have slightly different symptoms.
+Below are the most common symptoms of ASD.

 The symptoms of ASD may look like other health conditions.
-Be sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees his or her healthcare provider for a diagnosis.

-There is no single medical test for ASD.
+No single medical test can diagnose ASD.
 Healthcare providers use certain guidelines to help diagnose ASD in children before age 2.
-In the past, doctors often did not diagnose the disorder until a child was late preschool-age or older.
 The guidelines can help diagnose the disorder early.
 Children diagnosed with ASD early can be treated right away.